April 24th, 2015

 We are off at 7:05 am.
 A dense crowd of passengers is housed on two decks, the upper deck where I am seated divided into three ticket classes.
 The cheapest seats are at the front where there are no seats, followed by the seated area at the back, featuring red plastic chairs.
 The slightly reclined wooden deck chairs at the rear are the most expensive.

-The almost exclusively local crowd is mostly peaceful, but the few feral ones are relegated to the luxury section around me, the entire Indo-Burmese entourage unequivocally loud, from the young girls whose shrieking barely abates during the entire five hour journey to the older men seated behind me, either shouting and gesticulating at each other while chain-smoking or reduced to a pathetic hacking torpor.
+The almost exclusively local crowd is mostly peaceful, but the few feral individuals are relegated to the luxury section around me, the entire Indo-Burmese entourage unequivocally loud, from the young girls whose shrieking barely abates during the entire five hour journey to the older men seated behind me, either shouting and gesticulating at each other while chain-smoking or reduced to a pathetic hacking torpor.

 On another occasion I may not necessarily care that much, but I am really exhausted and getting hungry as well, even thinking vaguely of getting out of my chair and clambering through the morass of people to the lower deck where I suspect some snacks are being sold.
 More important is that fact that my stomach, until recently quite tender, seems to be holding up well.